 Part of staying on that cutting edge is Borrowell’s focus on Artificial Intelligence (AI) and data analytics (probably made most famous by the movie Moneyball).
 Graham has said that Borrowell seeks to predict future customer needs and has compared what the digital lender seeks to become to Netflix’s algorithm used to show you what sort of shows might best fit your viewing habits.

-Borrowell talks of growing their customer base from 300,000 into the millions.
+Borrowell talks of growing its customer base from 800,000 into the millions.
 Before dismissing this rate of growth, consider that according to a 2016 Ernst & Young report, the use of fintech products nearly tripled that year alone.

 When Graham looks to the future he says:

 “We’ve hit that inflection point where more and more people understand that a whole variety of services can be found easily and cheaply online, whether it’s transport, dating and so on.
 That has taken a little longer to come to pass in financial services, but we’re finding there is a real critical mass of consumers who are willing to try a technology-driven option like us.”

 If you have tried Borrowell, please let us know in the comments below.
 There is no better Borrowell review than that of a first-hand customer!